PolymathNetwork/polymath.js-deprecated/README.md

 ## Serving and building documentation

-- `yarn start` to run babel to compile the source code
+To serve the docs locally, run:

-- `yarn docs-copy-babel-ignored` to copy the ignored files into the /lib folder
+- `yarn install`

-Then choose to serve or build with the following commands:
+- `yarn start` to run babel to compile the source code and have it watching for updates (leave this terminal open)

-- `yarn docs-serve` - served on localhost:4001
+- `yarn serve-poly-docs`

-- `yarn docs-build` files will output to /docs folder
+To build the docs run `yarn build-poly-docs`.

 ## Contributing